-A meal high in carbohydrate will increase the blood sugar level, which will lead to the production of insulin hormone.
-Insulin will lower the blood sugar by converting extra glucose into fats, which will be stored in the body.
+A meal high in carbohydrates will increase the blood sugar level, which will lead to the production of insulin hormone.
+Insulin will lower blood sugar by converting extra glucose into fats, which will be stored in the body.
 Besides that, this hormone will also stimulate the brain to produce hunger signals, and thus more carbohydrates are consumed, and the cycle repeats.
-After some time, the body cells will become resistant to insulin and much more insulin needs to be produced to fulfill the demand.
+After some time, the body cells will become resistant to insulin, and much more insulin needs to be produced to fulfill the demand.

 How Does Low Carb Diet Work?

 The principle of the low-carb diet is that when you reduce the number of carbohydrates in your diet, this will lead to the reduction of insulin production and thus, less hunger.
 Also, when the source of carbohydrates is not available and the blood sugar levels are low, the body will release another hormone called glucagon to raise the levels by converting stored glycogen into glucose.

 When the glycogen stores are depleted, the body will switch to stored fat for energy.
 The fat stores are broken down into ketones, the main fuel for energy.
 When more fats are metabolized, the blood ketone levels will be raised, which will lead to a condition called ketosis.
 When the body is in the state of ketosis, a person may have symptoms like nausea, fatigue, and feeling less hungry.
 Continuing fat burning and eating less, will directly contribute to weight loss.

 Cautions for Low Carb Diet